-Ask Google (Your Google Account Manager)
+1. Ask Google (Your Google Account Manager)

-Yeah, the simplest way to get into the Ad Exchange run by Google is to ask Google itself.
-Usually, you’ll be assigned a Google Account Manager* and you can just ask him/her to know whether you can get into the Google AdX.
+The simplest way to get into AdX is to ask Google itself.
+Usually, you’ll be assigned a Google Account Manager*, and you can just ask him/her whether you can get into Google AdX.

-*Google Account Manager will be assigned to every publisher who uses Google’s ad server – Google Ad Manager (formerly, Google DoubleClick).
+*Google Account Manager will be assigned to every publisher who uses Google’s ad server – Google Ad Manager (formerly Google DoubleClick).

 Most likely, the account manager will push you to Google AdX if you’re eligible.
 So, what if you’re not eligible?

-Eligibility criteria for Google Ad Exchange (Google AdX)
+What Are the Eligibility Criteria for Google Ad Exchange (Google AdX)?

 – Triggering pop-unders.